sanchezcarlosjr/sanchezcarlosjr/README.md

 ### Hi there 👋💻
 🙋 A computer scientist for want of a better word.
 I'm committed to The singularity, and into 3 comas community.

-I help high tech product startups (please NO IT consulting companies, NO IT Support, NO freelance jobs) to create successful products and happy customers like full-stack developer in MEAN: JavaScript, Vue, Angular.
+Carlos Sánchez helps high-tech product companies to create successful products, happy customers, and of course, to achieve your key results, as a full-stack developer -computer scientist- with Git, VueJS, Laravel, Python, Docker, Linux, and so on.
+His next step will grow as a product manager and learn about intelligence artificial -deep learning-.

 Do you want a free list of awesome computer science and his business?
 * https://x.sanchezcarlosjr.com/computer-science
 * https://x.sanchezcarlosjr.com/ideas